railsfactory-pavani/mp1/README.txt

 3.Remove spaces           =>  There is no representation for null character in ruby
-4.Character's frequency   =>  There is no representation for null character in ruby 5.Anagrams                =>  There is no representation for null character in ruby 6.Merge two files         =>  couldn't find any method in ruby to merge files 7.Shutdown computer
-8.Addition using Pointers =>  Pointers concept is not there in ruby 9.C Substring             =>  Pointers concept is not there in ruby 10.Sort a string          =>  Pointers concept is not there in ruby
+4.Character's frequency   =>  There is no representation for null character in ruby 5.Anagrams                =>  There is no representation for null character in ruby 6.Merge two files         =>  couldn't find any file opertaion in ruby to merge files 7.Addition using Pointers =>  Pointers concept is not there in ruby 8.C Substring             =>  Pointers concept is not there in ruby 9.Sort a string           =>  Pointers concept is not there in ruby